dylanfair/checklist/README.md

 checklist
 ```

 Easy enough!
-On first time use this will create a sqlite database and configuration file in your local configuration directory - likely one of the following places:
+On first time use before opening up the TUI, this will create a SQLite database and configuration file in your local configuration directory - likely one of the following places:

-Linux: /home/<USER>/.config/checklist/
+Linux: `/home/\<USER>/.config/checklist/` \
-Windows: C:\Users\<USER>\AppData\Local\checklist\
+Windows: `C:\Users\<USER>\AppData\Local\checklist\` \
-Mac*: ~/Library/Application Support/checklist/
+Mac*: `~/Library/Application Support/checklist/`

-*I don't have a Mac so haven't tested this, but I believe that's where it will go
+> *I don't have a Mac so haven't tested this, but I believe that's where it will go

-You can also always check where the database that `checklist` is using at with:
+You can always check where the database lives with:

 ```sh
 checklist where
 ```

-There are only a couple other commands:
+There are only a couple other commands from the CLI that you need to know:

 ```sh
 checklist wipe